Alhadis/URW-Core35-Fonts/README.md

 ~~~

 __Take note:__
 There's no JavaScript in this module.
-The package's "entry point" [is its main stylesheet][`index.css`], which holds `@font-face` rules for each bundled font-family and variation thereof:
+The package's "entry point" is its main stylesheet, [`index.css`](./index.css),
+which holds `@font-face` rules for each bundled font-family and variation thereof:

 	node_modules
 	    └── urw-core35-fonts